aang81a/my-it-support-portfolio/PROJECTS/01-lab-environment/01-home-lab-inventory/README.md

 ## Purpose

-This document lists the hardware, storage devices, cables, and test systems used in my home lab for practical IT support training.
+This inventory lists the lab systems, storage devices, cables, interfaces, and hardware components used in my home lab.

-The lab is used for hardware troubleshooting, storage testing, BIOS/boot diagnostics, data backup practice, and documentation of real support workflows.
+It focuses on components that were relevant for hardware troubleshooting, storage testing, BIOS/boot diagnostics, data backup, recovery, remote support practice, and documentation of real support workflows.

 ---